TFirst99/timfirst.com/content/index.md

 [notes](/notes) - I collect links and ideas on this page throughout the month.

-[bookshelf](/books) - Look at my bookshelf to see what I'm currently reading, or my thoughts on books I've finished.
+[bookshelf](/books) - Look at my bookshelf to see what I'm currently reading have recently finished.

 [writing](/blog) - I hope to post longer form writing on here soon.